newrelic/nr1-workshop/lab-cli/INSTRUCTIONS.md

 # Step 1: Understand CLI credential storage

-Previously, when you setup the NR1 CLI in the [**Build your own application** launcher](https://one.newrelic.com/launcher/developer-center.launcher), you ran a command, `nr1 profiles:add` under the `Save your credentials` heading.
+Previously, when you setup `nr1` in the [**Build your own application** launcher](https://one.newrelic.com/launcher/developer-center.launcher), you ran a command, `nr1 profiles:add` under the `Save your credentials` heading.
 Let's take a look at what's going on there.

 ![**Build your own application** launcher](../screenshots/lab10_screen01.png)